microchip-pic-avr-examples/avr16eb32-getting-started-with-tce-and-wex-mplab-mcc/TCE_DS_4PWM_Signals_MCC/README.md

 <br>The range of the duty cycles is scaled to 0-150% of the PERIOD
 <br><img src="../images/usecase1_0_150.png">

 ## Summary

-This project shows how to use the TCE to generate PWM signals in dual ramp mode and how to use the high resolution and scaling mode of PWM duty cycle, depending on the set amplitude and offset.
+This project shows how to use the TCE to generate PWM signals in Dual Ramp mode and how to use the high resolution and scaling mode of PWM duty cycle, depending on the set amplitude and offset.